lachie83/aci-connector-k8s/README.md

  2. A Kubernetes cluster with a working `kubectl` - [Set up a Kubernetes cluster on Azure](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-walkthrough)

 ## Current Features
-In addition to the examples the following Kubernetes features are currently supported when defined within a Kubernetes Pod manifest.
+In addition to the provided examples directory, the following Kubernetes features are currently supported when defined within a Kubernetes Pod manifest.
 This list is subject to change as we improve the aci-connector.
 * Environment Variables
 * Commands